amograo24/amograo24/README.md

 ## 🚀 Projects
 Here are some of my projects:

-**Note to interviewers: Due to the confidentiality of certain projects and ongoing publications, only shareable components of these projects have been included on GitHub.*
+**Note to interviewers: Due to the confidentiality of certain projects and ongoing publications, only shareable projects or shareable components of these projects have been included on GitHub.*

 1. **[Multi-Label Urban Road Morphology Classification Using Deep Learning](https://github.com/amograo24/IISc-Road-Morphology-Classification)**
    <!--- Developed deep learning models to classify Indian road patterns, achieving improved generalizability through transfer learning and data augmentation techniques. -->